seanshoffman/python-build-cli-planner-app/tasks.md

 The CSV writer expects an iterable for each row, so you should implement the `__iter__()` method to return an iterator.
 The iterator, in turn, would return first the reminder's `text`, then and the due date formatted to ISO8601.
 The easiest way to create this iterator is to use the builtin `iter([text, formatted_date])`.
 You can format the date using `self.date.strftime("%m/%d/%YT%H:%M:%SZ")`.

-### Update the interface and database
+## Task eight - Update the database and the interface

-You will have to ask the user for a date to go into your new reminder.
-In the file `src/app.py`, find the line `reminder = input(...)` under the case `"2"` of `handle_input()` function.
-Below it, add another input for the variable `date` asking `When is that due?:`.
-Then pass the `date` as a second parameter to the `add_reminder()` function.
+Now that you have reminders with multiple attributes, you need to create them and add them to the database.

-In `src/database.py`, import the `DateReminder` class from `deadlined_reminders`.
+In `src/database.py`, import the `DateReminder` class from `src.deadlined_reminders`.

 In the same file, add a second argument to the function `add_reminder()`, naming it `date`.

 In the same function, change the `reminder` variable to be a new instance of `DateReminder`, instead of `PoliteReminder`.
 You should construct this with the `text` and `date` received as parameters.

-Since your reminders are now iterables, you can pass them directly to `writer.writerow()`, without the need for a list, i.e. `writer.writerow(reminder)`.
+Since your reminders are now iterables, you can pass them directly to `writer.writerow()` below, without the need for a list, i.e. `writer.writerow(reminder)`.

+You will also have to ask the user for a date to go into your new reminder.
+In the file `src/app.py`, find the line `reminder = input(...)` under the case `"2"` of `handle_input()` function.
+Below it, add another `input()` call for the variable `date` asking `When is that due?:`.
+Then pass the `date` as a second parameter to the `add_reminder()` function.

 ### Test your app

-Run `make test` to ensure you have correctly followed the task.
-If all the tests pass, feel free to play with your app until you're ready for the next task.
+At this point, your app should be able to handle reminders with text and date.
+If all the tests pass, feel free to play with it until you're ready for the next task.

 ## Module four - Opening the app up to future extension